SLUBioinformaticsInfrastructure/SLUBioinformaticsInfrastructure.github.io/_sections/2_support.md

 **VH faculty:**
 To get bioinformatics support at VH faculty, please send and email to: [slubi-vh@slu.se](slubi-vh@slu.se).

-We will arrange a first consultation meeting to discuss your project and what kind of support is needed.
-The consultation is for free.
-We provide short term support for free (one or two days).
+We suggest that researchers contact SLUBI at an early stage of planning to discuss the planned project, experimental design and what kind of support that is needed.
+This consultation is for free.
+SLUBI support with any subsequent bioinformatics analyses costs 600 SEK/h.
-For additional support (long term), the support fee is 600 SEK/h.

 ![SLUBI_logo]({{ site.avatar}} )